GallowayLabMIT/protocols/docs/general/clean_autoclave_guideline.rst

 .. important::
-	All glassware will now be dishwashed.
-Place glassware to be washed to the left of the Elga water dispenser.
-All bacteria-related glassware should be bleached for 20 minutes and rinsed with water before being placed in the dishwashing locations.
-All the glassware on the wooden shelves should already be dishwashed and ready to be used.
+	**All glassware will now be dishwashed.** Place glassware to be washed to the left of the Elga water dispenser.
+All bacteria-related glassware should be bleached for at least 15 minutes and rinsed with water before being placed in the dishwashing locations.
+All the glassware on the wooden shelves near the entrance to main TC should already be dishwashed and ready to be used.

 Washing glassware and tools
 ---------------------------